settylab/atac_metacell_utilities/README.md

 **NOTE:** `--cores` can tell `snakemake` how many cores are available for use.
 It will automatically run the jobs in parallel, if possible.

-This will run the `snakemake` rule that will:
-1. Load the R module
-2. Install the `renv` package into the library location specified above
+This will run the `snakemake` rule that will install the `renv` package into the library location specified above

 Next, we can install all the required R packages: